hgmajeed/flights-analysis/README.md

 - time

 ## Dataset
 The data set, `2008.csv` is a one large file with 7,009,728 rows and 29 columns.
 It was provided by the instructor.
+_Since the file is too large, github failed to upload it.
+I will try later to use Git large File Storage to upload it_

 ## Other Files Provided
 - `eda.ipynb`: This is the python file where I made all data wrangling and analysis.